 Ms Bomberger also expressed the hope that more BiH and entity officials would support and highlight the achievements of Bosnia and Herzegovina in the search and identification of missing persons.
 “The experience of this country is of global relevance,” she said, “and many other countries are showing interest in this, or are already benefiting from it.”

 ICMP is an international organization whose mandate is to secure the cooperation of governments and others in locating and identifying missing persons from conflict, migration, human rights abuses, disasters, crime and other causes.
 As part of its programs, ICMP operates the world’s leading high-throughput DNA human identification facility.
-Using the Identification Database Management System (iDMS), the ICD matches the DNA profiles from mortal remains with DNA profiles provided through blood samples from family members.
+Using the Integrated Database Management System (iDMS), the ICD matches the DNA profiles from mortal remains with DNA profiles provided through blood samples from family members.
 The PIP is a specialized facility operated by the domestic authorities for the storage and re-association of remains recovered in eastern Bosnia.